-More frequently they are not required for little children who have not yet received the sacrament of Penance because they are busy learning the Act of Contrition and the Apostles' Creed.
+More frequently they are not required for little children who have not yet received the sacrament of Penance because they are busy learning the Act of Contrition, the Apostles' Creed, Our Father, and Hail Mary.

 The Act of Faith sums up the Apostles' Creed.
 It also gives the reason Catholics believe in the Blessed Trinity: God Himself revealed it.
 Whether or not we can understand a revelation, we believe it because He Who is Omniscient, All-Knowing, revealed it!

-Most catechisms that I have seen say that we should learn the Acts of Faith, Hope, and Charity by the time we receive Confirmation.
+Most catechisms that say that we should learn the Acts of Faith, Hope, and Charity by the time we receive Confirmation.
 They teach that these are the prayers that include what a martyr needs at his most glorious hour.
 Why?

 One, two, three, four - these prayers cover the basics.
 All these prayers are included in the Saint Anne's Helper audio, worksheet, and ebooklet downloads.
-You can see all the questions and answers for First Communion and Confirmation here.
+You can see these prayers and all the questions and answers for First Communion and Confirmation here.

 The Act of Hope from the 1885 Baltimore Catechism is very easy to learn.
 The virtue of hope is often overlooked today, but it is precisely the antidote to so many people today losing hope in their lives.